iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   You can find another full module configuration example for Velocity mode at :ref:`flight_controller_config_with_control_center`.

+The next two sections cover setting up ardupilot and PX4 flight control firmwares.
+Please ensure that you are in the correct section for your flight control firmware before attempting to follow the instructions.

+* :ref:`Ardupilot and Mission Planner Configuration and Testing <Ardupilot_and_Mission_Planner_Configuration>`.
+* :ref:`PX4 and QGroundControl Configuration and Testing <PX4_and_QGroundControl_Configuration>`.

 .. _Ardupilot_and_Mission_Planner_Configuration:

 Ardupilot and Mission Planner Configuration and Testing